 Miners play a critical role in validating transactions on the Bitcoin network.
 Transactions are the backbone of the Bitcoin system, and they enable users to send and receive bitcoins to and from each other.

 When a user starts a Bitcoin transaction, it is broadcast to the network and picked up by nodes.
 These nodes verify the transaction by checking that the sender has enough bitcoins to send and that the transaction adheres to the rules of the network.

 Once a transaction is verified by the nodes, it is then bundled together with other transactions into a block.
-This block is then broadcast to the network, where miners compete to solve a complex mathematical puzzle associated with the block.
+This block is then broadcasted to the network, where miners engage in a process similar to brute-forcing linked to the block.

 The first miner to solve the puzzle and add the block to the blockchain is rewarded with newly minted bitcoins, as well as any transaction fees associated with the block.
 This reward incentivizes miners to validate transactions and add them to the blockchain.